allan-tulane/sp25-assignment-03-viraj159/answers.md

 Span:
 If done sequentially (e.g., subtracting coins one by one), the span is O(log N).
 But if we just want the number of coins (i.e., number of 1s in binary), we can do this in parallel with O(1) span.

+2a)
+Let’s say the coin denominations are: D = [1, 3, 4].
+You want to make N = 6.
+Greedy approach (take largest coin ≤ N at each step):
+- Take 4 -> remaining = 2
+- Take 1 -> remaining = 1
+- Take 1 -> remaining = 0
+Total coins = 3 (4 + 1 + 1)

+But the optimal solution is:
+3 + 3 = 6 -> uses 2 coins

+So greedy gives 3 coins, but optimal is 2 coins.
+This shows that greedy does not always produce the minimum.